Rectangle Tiling Binary Arrays: Preliminaries

 Let $A$ be a two-dimensional array of size $n \times n$, where each of its elements belongs to the set $\{0,1\}$.
 Given $A$ and a natural number $p$, we want to partition $A$ into $p$ rectangular subarrays, called {\em tiles} so that the maximal weight of a tile is minimized.
 The weight of a tile $T$, denoted $w(T)$, is the sum of elements within $T$. $w(A)$ denotes the weight of the whole array $A$.
 Since any array element is either equal to $0$ or $1$, $w(A)$ amounts to the number of $1$s in $A$.

 First, notice that the problem is trivial when $p \geq w(A)$.
-Hence throughout the paper we assume that $p < w(A)$.
+Assume then that $p < w(A)$.
 Clearly, the maximal weight of a tile cannot be smaller than $\frac{w(A)}{p}$.
 Consequently, $L=\lceil \frac{w(A)}{p}\rceil$ is a lower bound on the value of the optimal solution to the \RTILE problem.

 Thus to design an $\alpha$-approximation algorithm for the \RTILE problem, it suffices to demonstrate the method of partitioning $A$ into $p$ tiles such that the weight of each tile does not surpass $\alpha L$.